lindsayrr8/lindsayrr8.github.io/_posts/2025-03-10-my-new-blog-post.md

 # Visualizing Correlation Analysis with ggplot2

 I've talked about correlation analysis on this blog before.
-Today we are going to **visualize it.**
+Today, we are going to **visualize it.**

+As usual, since I've already covered correlation analysis and plenty of ggplot2, I will be focusing more on the visualization and theory aspects of this activity.

 Creating a visualization to **explore correlation** between different variables is a quick and easy approach to spotting trends and patterns in data.
 There are several ways we can go about doing this, and I will be showcasing two of these.